 minimum current gain (minimum hFE) is 40

-Also, for silicon transistors that are saturated (fully on), there is negligible voltage across C and E, and about 0.7 V across B and E, and hFE does not constrain the current entering C.
+For silicon transistors that are saturated (fully on), there is negligible voltage across C and E, and about 0.7 V across B and E, and hFE does not constrain the current entering C.

 The usual way of wiring these with an Arduino is (arrow denotes direction of positive current flow)...